Therealchainman/archive-cp/algorithms/lazy_segment_tree.md

 # Lazy Segment Tree

+Lazy propagation lets you defer work: you record a pending update on a node that fully lies inside the update range, and you push it to children only when you need to go below that node.

-## Lazy Segment Tree range queries and range updates
+## Lazy Segment Tree for range queries and range updates

 - range updates
 - range queries